- The tender for construction was originally expected to be issued in April 2019. Has the project been postponed?

 The municipality has hired a project director with experience successfully delivering projects of a similar scope and complexity.
 This role will improve oversight, accountability, pre-planning and risk management.
 Additionally, key consultants have been retained to ensure cost and performance concerns are monitored and addressed.

-What is the anticipated use for the land that will become available as a result of the Cogswell Redevelopment Project?
+- What is the anticipated use for the land that will become available as a result of the Cogswell District project?

 In addition to the newly created street network, active transportation paths and parks and open spaces, it’s anticipated that new development parcels would include primarily residential uses with other uses included to support residents of the area and generate destination-type activities for those outside the area.
 Any future developments are subject to the municipal planning application process, including public engagement and Regional Council approval.
 Given the significant timeline of this project, future market demands will have an impact on land usages.

-Is a district energy plan part of the Cogswell Redevelopment Project?
+- Is a district energy plan part of the Cogswell District project?

 District energy systems produce steam, hot water, warm water or chilled water at a central plant, which is then piped underground to individual buildings for space heating, domestic hot water heating and air conditioning.
 Those buildings served by a district energy system can eliminate or reduce the need for their own boilers, furnaces, chillers or air conditioners, as the system can do that work for them.
 The setup provides valuable benefits, including improved energy efficiency and environmental protection.